 Aggravated assault charges, like any criminal charges, can be dropped.
 Charges are usually dropped when prosecutors realize they have very little evidence to support a conviction or when new evidence indicates the defendant should not have been charged in the first place.
 If charges cannot be dropped, there may be alternative options, like reducing charges through a plea bargain or seeking a dismissal from the judge.

 Aggravated assault is a very serious charge.
 Convicted defendants may face years behind bars.
-Our New Jersey criminal defense lawyers can hopefully have your charges dropped or otherwise reduced.
+Our Atlantic City criminal defense lawyers can hopefully have your charges dropped or otherwise reduced.
 Contact the Law Offices of John J. Zarych for help today.
 Call (609) 616-4956 for a free legal consultation.

 Dropping Aggravated Assault Charges in New Jersey

 Dropping aggravated assault charges may be easy or difficult, depending on the circumstances and factors surrounding your case.
 Charges are usually dropped by prosecutors earlier in the criminal justice process.
 Talk to our Brigantine criminal defense attorneys about your charges and we can work to get them dropped.